North Australian Aboriginal Justice Agency: History

 In 1985 the Katherine Regional Aboriginal Legal Aid Service (KRALAS) was established for the Katherine region, and in 1996 the MIWATJ Aboriginal legal Service (MALS) was created to service East Arnhem Land.

 NAAJA was established in February 2006 as an amalgamation of NAALAS, KRALAS and MALS.
 The first NAAJA Chairperson was Eddie Cubillo.

 NAAJA received a National Crime Prevention Award in 2012 for its Throughcare program, which works to reduce rates of reoffending in the Northern Territory.

 NAAJA's Principal Legal Officer David Woodroffe received the 2017 Law Award from the Australian Human Rights Commission.

 On 1 January 2018 NAAJA began operations in Central Australia (Alice Springs).

 Work

-NAAJA is now the largest legal service in the Northern Territory, with more than 170 full-time staff, of whom 43% are Aboriginal, and which includes 63 solicitors as of July 2019.
+NAAJA is the largest legal service in the Northern Territory, with more than 170 full-time staff, of whom 43% are Aboriginal, and which includes 63 solicitors as of July 2019.
 It has offices in Darwin, Katherine, Tennant Creek, Nhulunbuy and Alice Springs.
 It delivers criminal and civil law services throughout the Northern Territory.
 Its key areas of service are: